microsoft/fast/packages/web-components/fast-foundation/src/anchored-region/anchored-region.spec.md

 </div>
 ```

+The anchored region can be configured to scale to either the size of the content in it's slot, to the size of the element it is anchored to, or the available space between the anchor and the edge of the viewport element by setting the vertical/horizontal scaling attribute:
+- "anchor" - size to match anchor
+- "availablespace" - size to match space between the anchor and the viewport edge
+- "content" - the default, matches the size of the content in the region's slot.

 The dimensions of the anchored region will match the dimensions of the content unless scaling is enabled on a particular axis (verticalscalingenabled & horizontalscalingenabled) in which case it will fill all available space between the anchor and viewport.

 The component allows users to set a "Positioning Mode" on each axis which defines how the component will behave: